 Macro Calculator

 The macro calculator helps you lose or gain weight, creating a week-by-week plan of macronutrient intake.

 This macronutrient calculator, or macro calculator for short, is a comprehensive tool that can serve as your personal diet companion.
 After providing a few basic pieces of information such as current level of exercise or target weight, you will receive a detailed, week-by-week diet plan based on your macros intake.
 Additionally, you can scroll down for some tips on how to calculate macros or what is the optimal calorie deficit for a safe weight loss.
 We will also elaborate on the pros and cons of the IIFYM (If It Fits Your Macros) diet.
+Remember that no online tool can replace a personalized consultation with a professional dietitian.
+If you’re planning on losing or gaining a lot of weight, make sure to schedule an appointment with an expert before you attempt a drastic change in your eating habits!

+Macro Calculator